‘People games’ are a great way to improve your child’s attention, social interaction, and communication skills – and the best thing is, they’re free!

 - Remember to start the game the same way each time to make it predictable for your child.
 Over time, you can build on the game routine, but try to keep the game quite repetitive and predictable

 - Once your child knows the game, pause expectantly at the “high point” of the game (this is the most exciting bit!) and wait for your child to take a turn.
-This gives your child a chance to join in the game using words, sounds, gestures, body movements, eye contact, or facial expressions.
+This gives your child a chance to join in the game using words, sounds, gestures, body movements, eye contact (note: it’s not necessary!), or facial expressions.

 - Choose ‘people games’ that appeal to your child’s sensory preferences.
 For example, if your child likes to run you can try chasing games, and if your child likes music you can try nursery rhymes and songs with actions.

 Here’s an example…

 Liam enjoys movement and music.
 He loves when his mum sings “Zoom, Zoom, Zoom” – especially when she picks him up and swings him around at the end!
 He has played this game many times and he knows the routine.
 His mum sings the song to him:

 “Zoom, zoom, zoom, we’re going to the moon.

 If you want to take a trip, climb onboard the rocket ship.

 Zoom, zoom, zoom, we’re going to the moon.

 5, 4, 3, 2, 1…”

 Liam’s mum pauses expectantly and waits at the “high point” – the most exciting part!
 She waits for Liam to take his turn.
 Liam laughs and puts his arms up to tell her that he wants to be picked up.